dkypuros/current-working-dir/README.md

-# David's User Provisioned Infrastructure Bash Scripts for OpenShift
+# OCP 4.8 Bare Metal UPI
+## David's Walk through Chapter 7 of the Docs

 The purpose of the scripts is to walk through every section of the documentation

 - 7.1.
 PREPARING FOR BARE METAL CLUSTER INSTALLATION